n123git/YWSaveEditor/api-docs/misc.md

 # MiscApi Documentation

-A JS API for managing my save editor programmatically (wow fancy words I totally didnt look up like a year ago :>).
+A JS API for managing my save editor programmatically for the misc/general portion (wow fancy words I totally didnt look up like a year ago :>).

 ## Quick Start